levibostian/AndroidBlanky/README.md

 apiKey=YOUR_API_KEY_HERE
 ```
 You find these values in your [organization](https://fabric.io/settings/organizations) page on fabric.io.
 Also go into your manifest file and put your apiKey in the `<meta-data .. />` designated for fabric.
 7. If calling an API, then go into `src/main/java/service/` and edit the name of `GitHubApi.java` to be your API name.
 If not calling an API, go into the manifest file and delete the INTERNET permission request.
+8. In production/strings.xml it says AndroidBlanky.
+Change name your app name.

 When creating build to release to play store: